roszenil/mytutorials/docs/discrete/SSEmodels_hiddenEnglish.md

 *Figure 3.
 Look the result of this HiSSE for one of my examples of poricidal anthers.
 In (A) we have that the posterior distributions of the net diversifications for the four states.
 In (B) we have the summary  statistics $$T_A$$ y $$T_B$$, where zero clearly crosses the distributions, showing that 0 and 1 are not different in diversification.
 This is equivalent to adjust the CID-2 model.
 Results from: Russell, Zenil-Ferguson, et al. 2024.*

-## Quick interpretation of results

-The biggest advangate of having a Bayesian approach is that we only need to fit HiSSE to conclude which initial model is more sensitife to our data.

 ### Important reads!